 MODEL Model number

-VERSION Hamlib version
+VERSION Hamlib version for this radio

 STATUS Hamlib status

 Click Go at the bottom left and close phpMyadmin.
-You are all set.,
+The newly added radio appears in the Radio list in Advanced Radio settings.

 6.3 Panels

 The Graphics User Interface (GUI) used in the RSS Tuner window is based on a commercial product "Perfect Widgets" by Perpetuum Software.
 The Frequency, S-meter and Tuning Knob panels use HTML5 JSON technology to provide a modern look.
 This is proprietary software.